MichaelLarocca/blog-michael-jude-larocca/posts/2020/12-20/12-06-2020_TeacherFeature-Dylan_Israel.md

 Recently, Amazon hired Dylan, offering him a six-figure salary.
 It is awe-inspiring.

-Since Dylan is a self-taught, it shows what is possible for other aspiring self-taught developers.
+Since Dylan is self-taught, it shows what is possible for other aspiring self-taught developers.

-Dylan has courses available on Udemy, Scrimba, Thinkster, SkillShare, & Udemy.
+Dylan has courses available on Scrimba, Thinkster, SkillShare, & Udemy.

 ---